 Sliding wood shutters and windows of a similar proportion to the landmark are proposed to add interest and to break up the façade of the building.
-Vertical wood board and batten on the upper level of the alley building adds depth and dimension to the front façade.
-Galvanized metal siding is proposed for the first level and as accents on the upper levels to add interest to the east and west facades that face the neighboring multi-family buildings.
-See also response to 11.4 below.
+Vertical reclaimed siding is proposed for the new building with horizontal details and shutters to add interest.
+Galvanized metal siding is proposed for a portion of the first level and within the carport as a low maintenance material in a high traffic area.